KyogoNagashima/KyogoNagashima.github.io/_teaching/2022-fall-teaching-1.md

 ---
-title: "Teaching Assistance for General Biology"
+title: "Tutor for Introductory Physics"
 collection: teaching
 type: "1st year undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2022-fall-teaching-1
-venue: "Oberlin College, Biology"
+venue: "Oberlin College, Physics"
-date: 2021-09-01
+date: 2022-09-01
 location: "Oberlin, US"
 ---

-Responsible for fascillitating in-class discussions and running recitation sessions.
+Responsible for helping students understand concepts and apply them to problems.

 Responsibilities
 ======
-- Helped facillitate in class discussion in student groups for a flipped classroom type course.
+- Worked with 4~5 students each week, taking 1~2 hours to help with basic concepts and work through problem sets.
-- Clarified basic biology concepts and answered questions in class.
+- Clarified basic physics concepts on Newtonian mechanics and special relativity as well as basic calculus.
-- Held two 90 minute recitation sessions a week.
-- Created own material for recitation sessions that cover the week's material.
+- Gained a total of 38 hours of tutoring experience.